holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

 ## Controllers

-Finally, I will speak about controllers.
-I have yet to come across any official explanation of a controller but I think of them as the handlers of the route.
+Finally, I will talk about controllers.
+A controller isn't a rigid feature as it is in some other frameworks.
+I think of them as the handlers of the routes.
 This is where the main functionality of the your application should start - whether you respond straight to your client or you call upon another function to act on the request.

 I have avoided putting any logic into my routes, except for the earlier stages, I believe that the routes need to be as clear as possible to keep the path through your codebase as simple and as understandable as we can.